SovereigntyProtocol/Sovereign-T-Protocol-sdk/README.md

    sovereigntd start
    ```

-For detailed instructions on joining the testnet, configuring your node, and participating in the network, refer to our [full documentation](#).
+For detailed instructions on joining the testnet, configuring your node, and participating in the network, refer to our [full documentation](https://develop.sovereignty.one/).

 ## Contributing

 We welcome contributions from the community!
 Whether you're interested in coding, documentation, or testing, there's space for you to make an impact.
-Check out our [contributing guidelines](CONTRIBUTING.md) for more information on how to get involved.
+Check out our [contribution guidelines](contribution.md) for more information on how to get involved.

 ## License